xxwilliam/group-13-2/README.md

 <p><b><h2>Group processes</h2></b></p>

- <p>How well did your group work together in Assignment 2?
+ <p><b>How well did your group work together in Assignment 2?
 Will you be introducing
   any changes in process for Assignment 3?
-This is new for this assignment.
+This is new for this assignment.</b></p>

- <p>Our group worked really well on Assignment two, we all contributed in a positive way
+ <p>Our group worked really well on Assignment Two, we all contributed in a positive way
  and worked very hard on each delegated task.
 We really helped each other out, offering advice and support for any queries we faced.</p>

- <p>Assignment Two really gave us an opportunity to get to know each other's IT experience,
+ <p>Assignment Two gave us an opportunity to get to know each other's IT experience,
  including how big or little experience we had.
-There was a minor confusion with some of the assignments, but we overcame that, with hard work and help from each other.</p>

- <p>Alex Ball, Samantha Kurilic and Madiha Sabahat were very professional in the information
+Alex Ball, samantha Kurilic and Madiha Sabahat were very professional in the planing phase, gathering information and task delegation for the Assignment.
+Our GitHub and website were built by William Hansen, and with his limited experience he is quite chuffed with the outcome.
+William also transferred the IT project onto gitHub and the Website.</p>

- they gathered for the Assignment, and William Hansen was really good at gathering all the work and putting it together on GitHub with his limited IT experience.
-As for this Assignment three, not many changes have been identified apart from using one google doc to gather all our work in one place, to create an easier transition when submitting the overall assignment.
-We have also identified we need to meet more frequently with deadlines for allocated tasks.
-Everyone is well aware of their allocated task and with more knowledge and practice we are working even better as a team and using all the resources we can obtain.
-We are pretty confident that we will knock this Assignment out of the park</p>
+ <p>As for this Assignment three,a few changes were identified and implemented, thses include using one google doc to gather all our work in one place, increasing communication via Teams meeting, chat functions and email.
+We also identified setting deadlines on all delegated tasks and keeping in contact with feedback and suggestions.
+Everyone is well aware of their allocated tasks and with more knowledge and practice we are working even better as a teamand using all the resources we can obtain.
+We are pretty confident that we will knock this Assignment out of the park.</p>

  <p><B><h2>Career plans</h2></b></p>

-<p>Compare and contrast the career plans, including ideal jobs,for each person in the group.
+<p><b>Compare and contrast the career plans, including ideal jobs,for each person in the group.
 This may have changed due to
 feedback from Assignments 1 and 2.
 What common elements are there,if any?
 What differentiates each position from the others, if anything?
 How similar or different are your career plans across the group?
-This is new for this assignment.</p>
+This is new for this assignment.</b></p>

 <p><b><h2>Alexander Ball</h2></b></p>

 <p>My Career plan is dependent on a few outside factors.
 My primary plan is to continue studying and to begin applying for
 entry-level jobs.
-I have recently applied and had the first 2 interviews for an entry-level traineeship that I was to get would change my entire plan.
+I have recently applied and had the first 2 interviews for an entry-level traineeship, that if I was to get would change my entire plan.
 If I were to get this role I would be able to put my online study on the back burner for now and learn everything I needed for the role while on the job.
-I would also be mentored and coached through further studies as a part also be mentored and coached through further studies as a part of the role.
+I would also be mentored and coached, through further studies.
+Also be mentored and coached through further studies as a part of the role.
 If I don’t get the position I would continue along with what I am currently doing which is studying through RMIT and OUA part-time as well as applying for entry-level 1 service desk roles, which is where I believe I would be able to develop and learn the most while not having much experience.
 I would then like to progress into a Network Analyst/Administrator Role.
 I find networks and servers very interesting and would like to experience and learn more about that field.
 After that, I would like to do some project management and run bigger projects once I have the skills and  knowledge required.</p>

 <p><b><h2>Samantha Kurilic</h2></b></p>

 <p>My career plan continues to be focused on IT desktop support, and cyber security.
-My short term plan is to continue studying with RMIT to be given more scope and develop my knowledge and kills.
+My short term plan is to continue studying with RMIT to be given more scope and develop my knowledge and skills.
 After completing Assignment Two, Industry Data, this has opened up my thought process and encouraged me to delve deeper and seek what is a highly sought role to think about.
 I have always had a keen interest in website development and programming also, so this is definitely something I will need to develop with ongoing studying.
 The end goal I see myself working as an entrepreneur offering my skills and services remotely, this will offer the ability to work flexibly and anywhere.</p>

 <p><b><h2>William Hansen</h2></b></p>